d0orHyeok/Simple-js-project/README.md

 This is a course I have taken from the ZeroToMastery line of courses.
 This course was called JavaScript Web Projects: 20 Projects to Build Your Portfolio.
 If you are interested in the course, you can find it [here](https://academy.zerotomastery.io/p/javascript-projects).

 I have provided a demo link that will take you to a live version of the project that you can play with and try out.
+[Github Page](https://d0orhyeok.github.io/Simple-js-project/)

 ## The Projects